-In annexes, features are numbered by annex, so, for example, the first table in Annex 3 would be Table A3.1.
+In annexes, features are numbered by annex.
+For example, the first table in Annex 3 would be Table A3.1.

-Captions: Each feature should have a caption at the top (except images, where the caption appears below the feature), with no full point at the end.
+Captions: Each feature should have a caption at the top (except images, where the caption appears below the feature), with no full stop at the end.
 The caption consists of the feature number and a brief description, e.g. Figure 3.1 Effect of energy from renewable sources on consumption of fossil fuels.

-Notes: These go under the feature and might include, for example, explanatory notes and definitions of abbreviations.
+Notes: These go under the feature and might include, for example, explanatory notes and abbreviation definitions.
 General notes should come first, followed by abbreviations on a separate line, for example: